 Notes

-- Don't over mix the batter: Stir just until the dry ingredients are moistened.
-Over mixing can make the waffles dense or tough.
+- Do not over mix the batter: Stir just until combined; over mixing can lead to dense waffles.